The Affordable Care Act

 - Requires all plans to include FREE preventive services such as:

 - Adult immunizations (flu shots, Hepatitis A and B, and pneumonia vaccines)

 Financial Assistance for Individuals

-Under the Affordable Care Act, a new tax credit called an Advance Premium Tax Credit (APTC) is available, if you qualify, that can help you afford coverage purchased through Connect for Health Colorado.
+Under the Affordable Care Act, a new tax credit called a Premium Tax Credit is available, if you qualify, that can help you afford coverage purchased through Connect for Health Colorado.
 Unlike tax credits that you claim when you file your taxes, these credits can be used right away to lower your monthly premium costs.
 If you qualify, you may choose how much to apply to your premiums each month and whether you want to leave some unclaimed until you file your taxes.

-You may also be eligible for savings, called Cost Share Reductions, when you access care to help reduce things like co-pays, deductibles and coinsurance.
+You may also be eligible for savings, called Cost-Sharing Reductions, when you access care to help reduce things like co-pays, deductibles and coinsurance.
 The amount that you qualify for will depend on your family income and family size.
 Lower income families and individuals get the most help.
 On average, Connect for Health Colorado customers received $369 per month for 2017 coverage.